Troubleshooting: "Offline" agent

 - On AWS EC2, ICMP traffic is required, but is blocked

-To troubleshoot the error, verify that the Deep Security Agent is running, and then that it can communicate with Deep Security Manager.
+To troubleshoot the error, verify that the agent is running, and then that it can communicate with the manager.

 Verify that the agent is running

-On the computer with Deep Security Agent, verify that the Trend Micro Deep Security Agent service is running.
+On the computer with the agent, verify that the Trend Micro Deep Security Agent service is running.
 Method varies by operating system.

 - On Windows, open the Microsoft Windows Services Console (services.msc) or Task Manager.
 Look for the service named ds_agent.